gtsteffaniak/filebrowser/README.md

 Notable features that this fork *does not* have (removed):

- - ❌ jobs are not supported yet (planned).
+ - :construction: jobs are not supported yet.
- - ❌ rules are not supported yet (planned).
+ - :construction: rules are not supported yet.
  - ❌ shell commands are completely removed and will not be returned.

 > [!WARNING]